NVIDIA/DIGITS/examples/siamese/README.md

 - train and validation mean images,
 - two sets of 10 test images: one set includes images that are taken from the same class, the other set includes images that are taken from different classes

+> NOTE: `create_db.py` does not resize images.
+All images must have the same size.

 Now that we have created the required files, we may create the dataset using DIGITS.
 On the main page, click `New Dataset > Images > Other`:

 ![Create generic dataset](create-generic-dataset.png)